foxsae/The-One-True-Lisp-Style-Guide/README.md

   * **Consensus:**: It is better to use a macro than to define one, but the best is to understand one.
 ### 11. Usage of :use
   * **Consensus:** Unless you truly need all the symbols, :import-from is better than :use.
+  * **Note:** Package-local nicknames are now available on all major implementations, and are considered best practice.
 ### 12. Error Detection: Understanding conditions vs errors
   * **Consensus:** All errors are conditions; not all conditions are errors.
 ### 13. Library Usage